Interstate 95 in South Carolina: History

 By 1975, I-95 was open continuously from US 17, in Hardeeville, to SC 63, in Walterboro; temporary exits were removed around Coosawhatchie.
 In 1976, the two sections of I-95 were connected, from SC 63, in Walterboro, to the US 301 connector, in Santee (exit 97).
 In the same year, exit numbers were added along I-95.
 The last section of I-95 was completed in 1978, connecting US 17, in Hardeeville, south to the Georgia state line.

 In 1987, US 15 and US 301 were relocated from a parallel bridge across Lake Marion, into a triple concurrency with I-95 between exits 97 and 102.

-In 1990, exit 21 was added, for what was then US 278, but replaced by SC 336 in 1997.
+In 1990, exit 21 was added, for what was then US 278, but redesignated as SC 336 in 1997.
 Between 1998 and 2000, exit 153, Honda Way, was added.
 In 2003, I-95 was widened to six lanes from just south of I-20 to north of SC 327, around Florence.

 In the 2010s, local leaders in Hardeeville had requested for a new exit, at milemarker 3, for the RiverPort Business Park, while, in Walterboro, an effort was being made to establish an I-95 business loop that would help steer travelers into the downtown area from the bypassing freeway.
 Neither efforts had made further traction since their initial announcements.
 Also, discussions of possibly converting I-95 into a toll road were brought up but was met with resistance, especially within SCDOT.
+These tolls have been advocated by legislators in State Districts 36 and 40 in order to fund their counties (Clarendon and Orangeburg), where Lake Marion crosses.